emilyjspencer/Notes/React/reactnotes.md

 * **Props**

+* Props provide access to the attributes we give to our components
 * We can pass properties/attributes to our components in App.js
 * Pass props into the individual components as an argument
 * Reference these attributes by using JavaScript expressions, using {}